mrbusche/backseatfan.com/_posts/2010-07-22-its-offical-cheerleading-not-a-sport.md

   <blockquote>
     <p>
-      &#8220;Competitive cheer may, some time in the future, qualify as a sport under Title IX,&#8221; U.S. District Judge Stefan Underhill wrote in his decision. &#8220;Today, however, the activity is still too underdeveloped and disorganized to be treated as offering genuine varsity athletic participation opportunities for students.&#8221;
+      "Competitive cheer may, some time in the future, qualify as a sport under Title IX," U.S. District Judge Stefan Underhill wrote in his decision.
+"Today, however, the activity is still too underdeveloped and disorganized to be treated as offering genuine varsity athletic participation opportunities for students."
     </p>
   </blockquote>